ErykMroczek/mofmt/code-style.md

-# *mofmt* code style
+# Code style

-This document describes code style applied to Modelica files by *mofmt*.
+This document describes code style as applied by *mofmt*.

 ## Maximum line length